 Udaipur Rajasthan, India Travel Guide

-Sajjangarh A Protected area for wildlife works to protect local plants and animals.
-Lake conservation initiatives are underway to tidy and preserve these water bodies.
+Sajjangarh Wildlife Sanctuary works to protect local flora and fauna.
+Lake conservation actions are underway to tidy and preserve these water bodies.

 Waste management brings ongoing challenges.
 Reduce your trash generation.
 Carry a reusable water bottle and decline plastic bags when shopping.